MotusWTS/motus/inst/doc/upstream_api.md

       - tagDeps; a list with these columns:
          - tagID; integer motus tagID
          - deployID; integer tag deployment ID (internal to motus)
-         - projectID; integer motus ID of project deploying tag
+         - projectID; integer motus ID of project which *deployed* tag
          - tsStart; numeric timestamp of start of deployment
          - tsEnd; numeric timestamp of end of deployment
          - deferSec; integer deferred activation period, in seconds (0 for most tags).